ElenkaSan/Catch-a-ride/README.md

 #### Test Plan
 - As Admin:
-   - view all car, all users
+   - view all cars, all users
    - add car, user
    - edit car, user
-   - delete: car, user, booking
+   - delete: car, user, booking, location
 - As User:
-   - view
+   - view all cars
-   - booking car
+   - booking a car
+   - edit booking
    - delete booking
-   - edit user acount and delete account
+   - edit the user account and delete account

 ### Wireframes: roughly sketch your UI and how one view transitions to another.
 You can also use design tools to create wireframes